StadGent/mail_template_gent-base/README.md

 * Email with login link to login to websites of the City of Ghent
 * Email that a user gets when a request is submitted to be able to enter the low-emission zone of the City of Ghent

+ The examples included are in the dutch language.